barchart/marketdata-api-js/docs/content/appendices/price_formats.md

 ## Numeric Values

-**All numbers received and stored by SDK use the double-precision floating point [primitive](https://developer.mozilla.org/en-US/docs/Glossary/Primitive)** which is native to JavaScript.
+**All numbers received and stored by the SDK use the double-precision floating point [primitive](https://developer.mozilla.org/en-US/docs/Glossary/Primitive)** which is native to JavaScript.

 Many of the properties of the event `Object` passed to the [MarketUpdateCallback](/content/sdk/lib-connection?id=callbacksmarketupdatecallback) are numbers.
-For example, look at the `tradePrice` and `tradeSize` property values in the following example:
+For example, look at the `tradePrice` and `tradeSize` property values:

 ```javascript
 const handleMarketUpdate = (event) => {